 “…the economic dividend that comes from our energy resources is significant to this country. …It’s significant to our current way of life, and it’s significant to our future.”

 “…policy-induced costs for oil producers are double those faced by their counterparts in Texas and more than triple those in North Dakota and Pennsylvania.
 We’ve got billions of dollars of investment interested in low-carbon Canadian oil and gas projects that are going elsewhere.”

 “We need roads, rail and pipelines to continue to harness our natural resources, which pay for much of what we take for granted and connect our country together.
 And we’re not serious enough about this challenge.”

 Brian Porter, President & CEO, Scotiabank

 Dave McKay isn’t the last bank CEO to express his concerns.
 Another top five Canadian bank is too.

-Brian Porter, President & CEO of Scotiabank, also told Canadians about the benefits of Canada’s oil and gas industry from coast-to-coast, and warned several months prior about shifting capital and investment to other jurisdictions:
+Brian Porter, President & CEO of Scotiabank, also told Canadians about the benefits of Canada’s oil and gas industry from coast-to-coast and warned several months prior about shifting capital and investment to other jurisdictions: